 Sautéing the tomato with the scallion removes most of the moisture and helps keep the rolls from getting soggy.

-- 8 oz reduced fat crescent roll dough, refrigerated
+reduced fat crescent roll dough8 oz, refrigerated

-- 2 oz Gruyère cheese, shredded (about 1/2 c)
+Gruyère cheese2 oz, shredded (about 1/2 c)

-- 1/4 tsp black pepper, (or to taste)
+black pepper¼ tsp, (or to taste)

-- 1/2 tsp kosher salt, (or to taste)
+kosher salt½ tsp, (or to taste)

-Preheat oven to 375°F. Coat an 8-inch round cake pan coated with cooking spray.
+- Preheat oven to 375°F. Coat an 8-inch round cake pan coated with cooking spray.

-Heat oil in a large skillet over medium-high heat.
+- Heat oil in a large skillet over medium-high heat.
 Add scallions; cook, stirring frequently, until softened, 3 minutes.
 Add tomato and sage to pan; cook until tomato is soft, stirring occasionally, 3-4 minutes.
 Add spinach and cook just until spinach wilts, stirring frequently, 1-2 minutes.
 Remove mixture from pan; cool slightly.

-Unroll dough; separate into 2 long rectangles and place side by side.
+- Unroll dough; separate into 2 long rectangles and place side by side.
 Lift the edge of one rectangle and place it just slightly over the other, so it overlaps the other rectangle by ½-inch; press seams together to seal.

-Arrange spinach mixture over top of dough; sprinkle with cheese and pepper.
+- Arrange spinach mixture over top of dough; sprinkle with cheese and pepper.
 Starting at one long edge, rollup dough jelly-roll fashion; pinch seam to seal.
 Cut crosswise into 8 slices.
 Arrange slices, cut sides up, in prepared pan; sprinkle tops with salt.

-Bake until puffed and well browned, about 20 minutes.
+- Bake until puffed and well browned, about 20 minutes.

-Serving size: 1 roll
+- Serving size: 1 roll